 Winter Solstice, December 21st, is the shortest duration day when the sun is lowest in the sky and casts the longest shadows in the calendar year.

-Table 2 summarizes the existing Daylight Shading condition at each Monitoring Site at each hour of the day from 9:00 AM until 3:00 PM on December 21st.
-Calculations indicating Daylight Shading at the Monitoring Sites during any analyzed time period are indicated in the table as "1" for one for full hour of Daylight Shading, or a decimal for a portion of an hour.
-When the calculations indicate no Daylight Shading the table indicates "0" for no Daylight Shading.
+Table 2 summarizes the existing Daylight Shading condition at each Monitoring Site at each hour of the day from 9:00 am until 3:00 pm on December 21st, and indicates there is no exisitng Daylight Shading from the existing Project site onto adjacent sensitive use properties.